Top 9 Gambling Gods & Their Unique Stories

 The Aztec Flower Prince, Macuilxochitl, is painted as a sensitive, refined creature in charge of all finery in life.
 He is the patron of music, the visual arts, poetry, lust, fine food, and, of course, among the top ancient gods of gambling.

-The number 5 is associated with excess in the Aztec folklore, and Macuilxochitl was often referred to as “Five Flower.”
+For the Aztecs, five is the symbol of excess.
+Thus, since the number 5 has this symbolism in the Aztec folklore, Macuilxochitl was often referred to as “Five Flower.”

 Don’t cross him!